top of page

 • The exhaust and inlet must be routed outside the van

-• Do not connect power until the thermostat cable is connected to the heater (could blow the fuse in the heater)
+• Do not connect power until the thermostat cable is connected to the heater

 • The exhaust needs to vent out from the edge of the van.
 If not vented away from the edge, carbon monoxide could collect under the van and be sucked back in the air intake.

-• The exhaust pipe should slope down (to prevent condensation build-up on the inside of the pipe)
+• The exhaust pipe should slope down to prevent condensation build-up on the inside of the pipe

 • The exhaust and air intake should be at least 50cm away from each other to prevent recirculation of bad air.